Sales and Operations Planning in Software

 What the Book Covers

 Getting Clear on S&OP

-S&OP is a commonly discussed, yet an infrequently mastered area of planning.
+S&OP is commonly discussed, yet an infrequently mastered area of planning.
 S&OP continues to be one of the most misused and overused terms in business.

 S&OP is a type of long-term planning that attempts to match supply and demand and provides input to a financial plan to support the firm’s overall strategy.
-S&OP is in part a subcategory of consensus-based forecasting.
+S&OP is, in part, a subcategory of consensus-based forecasting.
 It means driving to a consensus on what are branches within the company or entity that are often more competitive with one another than actually collaborative.

 No Problem on Getting Consensus?

 Obtaining this consensus is no easy task, and beyond the political aspects of S&OP, S&OP comes with its unique software challenges because it means both plannings at a higher level of aggregation than other planning processes, while also exposing the specific constraints so that those constraints can be evaluated for possible alteration.

 All of these issues and more are addressed in specific detail in this book.
 By reading this book, you will learn: